DataDog/jmeter-datadog-backend-listener/README.md

 5. Search for "Datadog Backend Listener".
 6. Click the checbox next to the Datadog Backend Listener plugin.
 7. Click "Apply Changes and Restart JMeter".

-8. Right click on the thread group for which you want to send metrics to Datadog.
+## Configuration
-9. Go to `Add > Listener > Backend Listener`.
+To start reporting metrics to Datadog:

-10. Modify the `Backend Listener Implementation` and select `org.datadog.jmeter.plugins.DatadogBackendClient` from the drop-down.
+1. Right click on the thread group or the test plan for which you want to send metrics to Datadog.
-11. Set the `apiKey` variable to [your Datadog API key](https://app.datadoghq.com/account/settings#api).
+2. Go to `Add > Listener > Backend Listener`.
-12. Run your test and validate that metrics have appeared in Datadog.
+3. Modify the `Backend Listener Implementation` and select `org.datadog.jmeter.plugins.DatadogBackendClient` from the drop-down.

-## Troubleshooting
+4. Set the `apiKey` variable to [your Datadog API key](https://app.datadoghq.com/account/settings#api).

-If for whatever reason you are not seeing JMeter metrics in Datadog, check your `jmeter.log` file, which should be in the `/bin` folder of your JMeter installation.
+5. Run your test and validate that metrics have appeared in Datadog.

 The plugin has the following configuration options: